Vietnam.vn - Nền tảng quảng bá Việt Nam

 Overcoming the barrier of visual impairment

-From the first days of school, Vu realized that his eyesight was much different from that of his peers.
+From the very first days of school, Vu noticed that his eyesight was much different from that of his peers.
 In first grade, he was assigned to sit in the third row of desks, but he still could not see the words clearly when looking at the board and everything became blurry over time.

 Despite visiting many hospitals, Vu's eyesight still did not improve, only reaching 3-4/10.